IBEW · Electrical Workers Minority Caucus

 Rooted Where It All Began

-St. Louis holds a special place in this history — it is the birthplace of the IBEW, founded here in 1891 and home to Local 1.
+St. Louis holds a special place in this history.
+It is the birthplace of the IBEW, founded here in 1891 and home to Local 1.
 The Greater St. Louis Chapter carries that legacy forward, uniting members from IBEW Locals 1, 2, 4, 309, 1439, and 1455 under one banner.

 What We Stand For